Alluxio/alluxio/docs/en/Extensions.md

 A reference implementation can be found in the [alluxio-extensions](https://github.com/Alluxio /alluxio-extensions/tree/master/underfs/s3n) repository.

-### Implementing the Under Storage Interface Projects must depend on `org.alluxio:alluxio-core-
+### Implementing the Under Storage Interface

-common` and implement the interface `alluxio.underfs.UnderFileSystemFactory`.
+Projects must depend on `org.alluxio:alluxio-core-common` and implement the interface `alluxio.underfs.UnderFileSystemFactory`.
 The factory is the entry point for instantiating an under storage connector.
 The interface `alluxio.underfs.UnderFileSystem` determines the contract between core Alluxio and any under storage providers.
 Implementors can choose to extend `alluxio.underfs.BaseUnderFileSystem` or `alluxio.underfs.ObjectUnderFileSystem` based on the type of storage.

 The implemented service must be advertised by including a text file `src/main/resources/META_INF/services/alluxio.underfs.UnderFileSystemFactory` containing the class name (including package information) of the defining factory implementation.

-### Integration Tests To validate the under storage implementation the class
+### Integration Tests

-`alluxio.underfs.AbstractUnderFileSystemContractTest` should be extended.
+To validate the under storage implementation the class `alluxio.underfs.AbstractUnderFileSystemContractTest` should be extended.
 This test suite checks that the contract between core Alluxio and an under storage connector is satisfied.

-### Building the Extension JAR The built JAR must include all dependencies of the extension project.
+### Building the Extension JAR

+The built JAR must include all dependencies of the extension project.
 In addition to avoid collisions the dependency `alluxio-core-common` must be specified with `provided` scope.
 For example, the maven definition would look like:

 ```
 <dependencies>